Instability and Speed Wobble

 As a bicycle travels forward, the tire patch must follow directly behind the steering axis in order to travel in a straight line with no steering input.
-If the rider wants to go straight, It’s a simple matter of balancing on the bike so that the steering axis is lined up with the the two tire patch centers.
+If the rider wants to go straight, It’s a simple matter of balancing on the bike so that the steering axis is lined up with the two tire patch centers.
 On a bike with a symmetrical fork, the rider balances symmetrically and needs almost no steering input.
 It is very easy to ride no hands on a symmetrical fork.

 With an asymmetrical fork, the steering axis is not lined up with the center of the tire patch.
 The rider must lean to one side to move the front tire patch in line with the steering axis and rear tire. patch.
 A skilled rider can ride like this with little trouble, using very subtle weight shifting corrections.
 But they will find it easier to initiate a left turn on a bike with a fork whose steering axis is off to the left.
 Turning to the right is more difficult as it requires more leaning of the bike and steering input to bring the steering axis to the right of the front tire patch.
 Some riders will react more coarsely to the needed balance and steering corrections, possibly initiating a speed wobble.
 At best, the rider will spend more energy and concentration in making a high speed turn.
 In a race, it can mean the difference between winning, losing or crashing.

-There are two interesting cases of repeatable speed wobble which occured when the rider was descending on a curving road.
+There are two interesting cases of repeatable speed wobble which occurred when the rider was descending on a curving road.
 At narrow speed range (from 35 to 40 mph), the rider can make a left turn easily, but at the right turn, he always experienced speed wobble starting up.
 Luckily, both riders had enough skill to maintain control and slow the bike down to diminish the oscillation.
-The forks on these two bikes were off the the left by over 2 mm.
+The forks on these two bikes were off the left by over 2 mm.

 It is difficult to get test subjects for speed wobble experiments so we can only rely on the group of people who have had their speed wobble problems cured by replacing the crooked forks with symmetrical ones.
 But one test, conducted by a fork manufacturer, had three skilled riders try out three different forks.
 One fork was close to perfect symmetry, the second fork was just outside of 1 mm and the third fork was out by 2mm.
 The three riders didn’t know which fork they were testing when taken for a short ride.
 Each rider rode all three forks on the same loop.
 None identified any fork to be particularly bad, but they all identified the nearly perfect fork to be the best handling